 The culture and landscape make Barcelona truly like no other.
 We’re talking vertical wonders like the Sagrada Familia.
 A work in progress for over the past 100 years.
 This is just one of the many historical sights.
 Gorgeous architectural structures and interesting points are what this free Barcelona tour is all about.
 At Original Barcelona Tours, we pride ourselves on offering comprehensive, fun and informative tours, so come join us on the Original Free Barcelona Tour and make the most of your time in Barcelona!

-The Free Barcelona Tour is around 2.5 hours and Features:
+The Free Barcelona Tour is 2.5 hours & Features:

 Our tour guides are local experts with a true passion for the history and culture of Barcelona.
 This is a FREE walking tour, so you decide the price!
 Tipping is encouraged because love doesn’t pay the bills but the amount is totally up to you!
 That’s